Paraphrasing vs Coreferring: Two Sides of the Same Coin: Chirps*: Leveraging Coreference Information for Paraphrasing

+Table \ref{table:features} presents our 17 features, yielding a feature representation $f_{p_1, p_2} \in \mathcal{R}^{17}$ for a paraphrase pair, grouped by different sources of information.
+The first group includes features derived from the statistics provided by the original Chirps resource.
+The other 4 sources of information are described in the following paragraphs.

-\paragraph{Named Entity Coverage:} While the original method did not utilize the information of this external article, we find it useful to retrieve more information about the event.
+\paragraph{Named Entity Coverage} While the original Chirps method did not utilize the content of the linked article, we find it useful to retrieve more information about the event.
 Specifically, it might help mitigating errors in Chirps' argument matching mechanism, which relies on argument alignment considering only the text of the two tweets.
 We found that the original mechanism worked particularly well for named entities while being more error-prone for common nouns, which might require additional context.

-Given $(t_1^i, t_2^i) \in \operatorname{support-pairs}(p_1, p_2)$, we use SpaCy \cite{spacy2} to extract sets of named entities, $NE_1$ and $NE_2$, respectively. $NE_j$ contains the named entities mentioned in the tweet $t_j^i$ and in the first paragraph of its corresponding news article.
+Given $(t_1^i, t_2^i) \in \operatorname{support-pairs}(p_1, p_2)$, we use SpaCy \cite{spacy2} to extract sets of named entities, $NE_1$ and $NE_2$, from the first paragraph of the news article linked from each tweet, respectively.
 We define a Named Entity Coverage score, $\operatorname{NEC}$, as the maximum ratio of named entity coverage of one article by the other:

 We manually annotated a small balanced training set of 121 tweet pairs and used it to tune a score threshold $T=0.26$, such that pairs of tweets whose $\operatorname{NEC}$ is at least $T$ are considered coreferring.
 Finally, we include the following features: the number of coreferring tweet pairs (whose NEC score exceeds $T$) and the average NEC score of these pairs.